-Name: Dr. Emanuela Corsini, PhD
+Name: Prof. Emanuela Corsini, PhD (CONFIRMED)

 Name: Nicole C. Kleinstreuer, Ph.D.
+(CONFIRMED)

-Dr. Nicole Kleinstreuer is the acting director of the NTP Interagency Center for the Evaluation of Alternative Toxicological Methods (NICEATM), leading domestic and international efforts to develop novel testing and analysis strategies that provide more rapid, mechanistic, and human-relevant predictions of potential environmental chemical hazards.
+Nicole Kleinstreuer is the acting director of the NTP Interagency Center for the Evaluation of Alternative Toxicological Methods (NICEATM), leading domestic and international efforts to develop novel testing and analysis strategies that provide more rapid, mechanistic, and human-relevant predictions of potential environmental chemical hazards.
 She has a secondary appointment in the NIEHS Division of Intramural Research Biostatistics and Computational Biology Branch, and adjunct faculty positions in the Yale School of Public Health and the Eshelman School of Pharmacy at UNC-CH.
 Kleinstreuer’s research focuses on mathematical and computational modeling of biological systems and their susceptibility to perturbations that result in adverse health outcomes.
 She is the recipient of numerous prestigious awards including the 2019 Society of Toxicology Achievement Award.

 Tim Allen is a Research Associate at the MRC Toxicology Unit, University of Cambridge.
 He completed his PhD in 2016 on Molecular Initiating Events (MIEs) and how computational methods can be used to predict them in the group of Professor Jonathan Goodman at the Department of Chemistry in Cambridge.
 Since then he has undertaken post-doctoral work in the Department of Chemistry in Cambridge and at the United States Environmental Protection Agency in North Carolina.
 This has included work using quantum chemistry density functional theory calculations to predict the mutagenicity of alpha-beta unsaturated carbonyls and understand their reactions with DNA, using 3D Quantitative Structure Activity Relationships to quantitatively predict MIEs and explore the chemical-biological interactions in several cases, and developing in-house computational tools for use by his industrial partners at Unilever’s Safety and Environmental Assurance Centre for use in safety decision making.
 Tim has also served as a member of ILSI Europe’s expert group on the application of Adverse Outcome Pathways (AOPs) in food ingredient risk assessment and has presented his research at over 20 national and international conferences.
 In 2019 Tim moved to the MRC Toxicology Unit to continue his work in predictive toxicology, including new investigations into how we can use and understand state-of-the-art machine learning approaches such as deep learning neural networks.

-Dr. Knudsen is a Developmental Systems Biologist at the US EPA National Center for Computational Toxicology and Exposure, where he is a lead in the Virtual Tissue Models project.
+Thomas Knudsen is a Developmental Systems Biologist at the US EPA National Center for Computational Toxicology and Exposure, where he is a lead in the Virtual Tissue Models project.
 His research on prenatal developmental toxicity and systems biology has led to over 150 scientific papers.
 Current research is focused on building and testing a ‘virtual embryo’ framework for predictive modeling of developmental toxicity.
-This entails integration of in-vitro data from HTS (high-throughput screening) profiling in ToxCast/Tox21 with biological knowledge of in-vivo embryology and in-silico cell agent based models for synthetic reconstructing morphogenesis, leading to a quantitative prediction of chemical dysmorphogenesis.
-Dr. Knudsen is a Past-President of the Teratology Society, Former Editor-in-Chief of Reproductive Toxicology, currently serves as Editor-in-Chief of Current Research in Toxicology.
+This entails integration of in-vitro data from HTS (high-throughput screening) profiling in ToxCast/Tox21 with biological knowledge of in-vivo embryology and in-silico cell agent-based models for synthetic reconstructing morphogenesis, leading to a quantitative prediction of chemical dysmorphogenesis.
+Dr. Knudsen is a Past-President of the Teratology Society, Former Editor-in-Chief of Reproductive Toxicology, and currently serves as Editor-in-Chief of Current Research in Toxicology.

-Dr. Michael Rothe is a lead scientist at the Hannover Medical School’s Institute of Experimental Hematology in Hannover, Germany.
+Michael Rothe is a lead scientist at the Hannover Medical School’s Institute of Experimental Hematology in Hannover, Germany.
 He is a biologist by training and focuses on the safety assessment of retroviral vectors that are used in gene therapy.
 Many inherited diseases can be treated with gene modification of hematopoietic stem cells, but in early clinical trials, several patients suffered from retroviral vector-induced leukemia.
 The risk for malignant mutagenesis due to gene insertion can be addressed by viral integration site analysis in animal models, but the predictive value of these studies is limited and the burden to the animal is not justified when an alternative exists.
 The In Vitro IMmortalization assay (IVIM), developed at the Hannover Medical School (MHH) in 2006, is a powerful in vitro test and has become a de facto gold standard assay for retroviral vector safety analysis and is considered a crucial element of an investigational new drug or clinical trial application by regulatory agencies (EMA, FDA, TGA, Health Canada).
 IVIM still has limitations associated with the use of myeloid cytokines and sensitivity.
 To overcome these limitations, Dr. Rothe and his team has developed the Surrogate Assay for Genotoxicity Assessment (SAGA).
 SAGA determines the risk of vector mutagenicity based on machine learning techniques applied to gene expression data.
 Currently, Dr. Rothe is working on an all-in-one safety test that detects insertional mutants, also from the lymphoid lineage.
 This work is conducted within the framework of the R2N (https://r2n.eu/ – Replace and Reduce in Lower Saxony, Germany), a consortium devoted to developing alternative methods to replace and reduce animal models in biomedical research.